 The area has the honour of being the oldest of London’s riverside wet docks and used to be part of the Surrey Commercial Docks, most of which have now been filled in.
 Originally named Howland Great Wet Dock after the family that owned the land, the dock was excavated in 1696.
 It was renamed Greenland Docks by the mid-18th century when it became a base for arctic whaling, hence where the name Greenland comes into it!

-During the 19th century it handled trade in Scandinavian and Baltic timber and Canadian gran, cheese and bacon, and was enlarged in 1904.
+During the 19th century it handled trade in Scandinavian and Baltic timber and Canadian grain, cheese and bacon, and was enlarged in 1904.
 The majority of the trading however was timber with the Surrey Commercial Docks controlling 80% of the capital’s timber trade.

 Technological changes in the shipping industry would soon push the docks into a spiral of decline and with timber being packaged as well as bulk carriers being far too large to accommodate the London docks, they were closed in 1970 with Greenland Dock being sold to Southwark Council.
 Between 1984 and 1990 the area saw vast change with 1,250 homes being built.
 Although trading has ceased in the docks, the waters are still used for boating and other water recreational uses.